evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

     different levels, the order of priority is defined [here](#dependency-override-hierarchy).
 -   `expansions`: a set of key-value expansion pairs
--   `modules`: A list of the module names this build variant's tasks reference.
+-   `modules`: A list of the module names.
     It corresponds to the [modules defined](Project-Configuration-Files#modules)
     and declares what can be used in the [git.get_project](Project-Commands#gitgetproject) command.
 -   `tasks`: a list of tasks to run, referenced either by task name or by tags.